moding-il/bizdoc.core/getting-started.md

 2. Download and install [Node.js](https://nodejs.org/en/download/).
 Choose a version that compatible to your operating system  (64, 32 or ARM).

-> We advide installing current version with latest features.
+> We advise installing current version with latest features.

 3. Download and install [git cli](https://git-scm.com/downloads).